comunifi/py-fi/README.md

 Stablecoins make a lot of sense as a resource that gets allocated which can then be used for payments.

 PayPal's PYUSD stablecoin allows a bridge between Web2 and Web3, where we can send payments across borders to be used locally for purchasing services.

+### App - Flutter

+The Demo is a macOS application but could be run on Linux, Windows, iOS, Android or even Web if needed.

+We use Flutter for its out of the box support for multiple platforms.

+### Relay - Nostr + Golang + Postgres

+The relay is a go application running against a postgres database.

+Nostr allows for multiple strategies when it comes to persistance.
+We chose postgres.

 ## Demo